 All weapons with different barrel lengths, calibers, and iron sights zero differently.
 For this reason, you should follow the given instructions based on the weapon you are using.
 In spite of the varying factors, you will only achieve incredible results only if you take the right instructions for correct zero.
-This is of great importance, especially when taking medium to long range shots.
+This is of great importance, especially when taking the medium to long-range shots.

 The front and the rare of the iron sight should feature proper adjustments.
 Whether its elevation or the windage, you need to take the adjustments seriously.

 2. THE STANDARD SIGHT MAY NOT CUT IN

 If you still rely on the traditional iron sight you may want to consider a change.
 If you want to maximize precision for long ranges (beyond 500M) a specialized iron sight will deliver exceptionally.

 Alternatively, if all you want is simplicity and precision substitute the front sight of your device with something thinner.
 This will give you the freedom to easily view your target even from extended ranges.
 Consider purchasing a sight by KNS Precision, they have an exquisite modification that makes them simple and effective in the precise shooting.